-To see your reports, sign in to Workable and access the Reports page via the pie chart icon in the menu bar at the top of the page.
+To see your reports, sign in to Workable and access the Reports center via the pie chart icon in the top menu bar.

 The table provides more detail about the budget and 'time to fill' for requisitions in each department.

 The currency used for the totals is the most common currency used for the requisitions you are currently viewing.
 For other currencies, the salary is converted from that currency to your account's common currency using today's rates.
 For example, if you view requisitions that all have salary in USD$, the currency is USD$.
 If you apply a different filter and the requisitions are mostly in EUR€, but there are some in USD$, then the USD$ entries would be converted to EUR€ for the totals.

 Jobs that do not have an annual salary will have their pay converted to annual.
 For example, if a candidate is offered $20/hour, that pay rate is converted to annual pay (pay rate X # hours per week X # weeks per year).

 Planned Budget: The sum of the planned salaries for the department's requisitions.

 Filled Budget: The sum of the planned salaries for requisitions that have been filled (irrespective of the salary that was actually offered).

 Actual Spent: The sum of the salaries you’ve actually offered to candidates when the requisition was filled.

 Usage: The "actual spent" divided by the "filled" budget.
 If this is over 100%, then the team is over budget for the jobs filled so far; if it's under 100%, then the team is still within the planned budget.